 This crescendoed in 1980, when the Moral Majority and other similar groups provided Ronald Reagan with the first significant united conservative Christian voting bloc, one that married the ideas of taking freedoms from others and a Christian-American identity.

 To this day, what many know as the evangelical voting bloc is essential to right-winger who wants to win office.
 But they don’t need to be a pastor or even that religious.
 These candidates just need to commit to the views that group wants to hear in the technical name of God.
-It’s how a serial philanderer and legally-designated rapist who doesn’t know it’s called Second Corinthians can not only win the presidency but have his administration characterized like this:
+It’s how a serial philanderer and legally designated rapist who doesn’t know it’s called Second Corinthians can not only win the presidency but have his administration characterized like this:

-[CLIP – Christopher Harris: I would argue that it's probably three of the greatest years since maybe Jesus walked the Earth with his ministry.
+CLIP – Christopher Harris: “I would argue that it's probably three of the greatest years since maybe Jesus walked the Earth with his ministry.”

 IV.
 But what is actually driving white Christian nationalists?

-Well no group is a monolith and certain people will have higher priorities.
+Well, no group is a monolith, and certain people will have higher priorities.
 But the most common thread between all of them is that this belief system is motivated by fear.

 Fear of progress.
 Fear of divergence.
 Fear of a loss of power.

-Because most of these people see rights as a zero sum game.
+Because most of these people see rights as a zero-sum game.
 There is a finite amount of freedom and if we give some of it to, say, women, then men will lose their own.

 Most – if not all – conspiracy theories follow this exact same format.
 I mean you don’t blame anything on Jewish Space Lasers unless you are terrified of everything beyond your narrow worldview.

 But along with a fear of losing power comes resentment.
 White Christian nationalists feel like this country belongs to them.
-And it makes them angry that they have share it and share the power with anyone else.
-So it’s very easy for people to gain political power by manipulating and inflaming that fear and resentment.
+And it makes them angry that they have to share it and share the power with anyone else.
+So, it’s very easy for people to gain political power by manipulating and inflaming that fear and resentment.

 A. Hypocrisy & Bullshit